German Passport issued in Haifa 1937

-The following lot, I found by chance and bought it instantly.
-The story here is about a Germans couple during the British Mandate in Palestine which includes not only a German passport issued at the consulate in Haifa but also a photo album with about 180 most interesting pictures mostly from Haifa and surroundings showing the country and its people,
+I got the following lot by chance and bought it instantly.
+The story here is about a German couple during the British Mandate in Palestine which includes not only a German passport issued at the consulate in Haifa but also a photo album with about 180 interesting pictures, mainly from Haifa and its surroundings showing the country and its people,

 These included: the Husayn-McMahon Correspondence (1915-1916), a series of letters exchanged during World War I in which the British government agreed to recognize Arab independence after the war in exchange for Husayn ibn Ali, King of Hejaz (c.
-1853-1931) launching the Arab Revolt against the Ottoman Empire.
+1853-1931), launching the Arab Revolt against the Ottoman Empire.

 Before the British occupation, Palestine was part of Ottoman Syria.
 The British army ruled Palestine until a civil administration was established on 1 July 1920.
-Britain was granted a Mandate for Palestine on 25 April 1920 at the San Remo Conference, and, on 24 July 1922, this mandate was approved by the League of Nations.
+Britain was granted a Mandate for Palestine on 25 April 1920 at the San Remo Conference, and on 24 July 1922, this mandate was approved by the League of Nations.

 Here are some more pictures (on readers’ requests) of the photo album (1933-1937).
 Unfortunately, there are rarely any descriptions of the photos.

-German NS-Passport Haifa
+German Passport Haifa

 wonderful find! is there any chance to have a closer look at the photos?
 That part of Britain’s history is totally unknown to me.